wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 These variations fit into the common wheel building pipeline where a source tree is used to build one or more wheels, and the wheels are afterwards published on an index.
 The `pyproject.toml` file provides the metadata needed to build the wheels, as well as the shared metadata needed to install them.
 This metadata is then amended with information on the specific variant build, and copied into the wheel.
-When wheels are uploaded into the index, the metadata from all of them is read and aggregated into a single JSON file that can be used by the package installer to efficiently evaluate the available variants without having to fetch metadata from every wheel separately.
+Before wheels are uploaded into the index, the metadata from all of them is read and aggregated into a single JSON file that can be used by the package installer to efficiently evaluate the available variants without having to fetch metadata from every wheel separately.